jwtanx/Hello-World-Of-Everything/Data Engineer/AWS/DEA/README.md

      - Java

 3. Avro (Apache Avro)
+   - For evolving schema and high compatibility, Avro should be chosen for downstream analytics
    - Binary format with both schema and data
    - Compact, fast and efficient
    - Data serialization system